Green Europe: History

 In January 2022, EV and Italian Left (SI) formed a "consultation pact", aimed at co-operating in the 2022 Italian presidential election.
-In that context, the two parties decided to jointly support Luigi Manconi, a former lawmaker for the Greens, the Democrats of the Left and the Democratic Party (PD), and an expert on human rights issues.
+In that context, the two parties decided to jointly support Luigi Manconi, a former lawmaker for the Greens, the Democrats of the Left and the Democratic Party (PD), and human rights expert.
 In June 2022, SI's national assembly formally approved the alliance with EV.

 In February 2022, four deputies hailing from the M5S, formed the "Green Europe" sub-group in the Mixed Group of the Chamber of Deputies.
 In March, a fifth deputy and former member of the M5S joined the party.

 In July 2022, EV and SI held a joint convention in Rome named "New Energies", promoting their cooperation and a unitary electoral program.
-The alliance deliberately took inspiration from the New Ecological and Social People's Union, the left-wing coalition formed in the run-up of the 2022 French legislative election.
-Following the fall of Draghi's government, the early dissolution of the Italian Parliament and the calling of the 2022 general election, the AVS was officially launched and its logo presented.
+The alliance deliberately took inspiration from the New Ecological and Social People's Union, a left-wing coalition formed for the 2022 French legislative election.
+Following the fall of Draghi's government, the early dissolution of the Italian Parliament and the calling of the 2022 general election, AVS was officially launched and its logo presented.
 In August 2022, the alliance formalised an electoral agreement with the PD.

 In the 2022 general election AVS obtained 3.6% of the vote, 12 deputies (including seven Greens) and four senators (including one Green).

 In November 2023 Evi left the party in protest with Bonelli, accusing him and the party of patriarchy, and in April 2024 she joined the PD.

 In the 2024 European Parliament election AVS obtained 6.8% of the vote and six seats, including two for Green members and two for independent greens.

 In December 2024, during the party's national assembly (congress), Bonelli and Fiorella Zabatta were elected spokerspersons.

+In December 2025, in the aftermath of the 2025 Campania regional election, Zabatta was appointed by president Roberto Fico as regional minister of Youth Policies, Sports, Civil Protection, Biodiversity, Reforestation Policies, Fishing, Aquaculture and Animal protection.